aquasecurity/kube-bench/docs/README.md

 `test_items` specify the criteria(s) the `audit` command's output should meet to pass a check.
-This criteria is made up of keywords extracted from the output of the `audit` command and operations that compare the these keywords against values expected by the CIS Kubernetes Benchmark.
+This criteria is made up of keywords extracted from the output of the `audit` command and operations that compare these keywords against values expected by the CIS Kubernetes Benchmark.

-The are two ways to extract keywords from the output of the `audit` command, `flag` and `path`.
+They are two ways to extract keywords from the output of the `audit` command, `flag` and `path`.

-`flag` is used when the keyword is a command line flag.
-The associated `audit` command is usually a `ps` command and a `grep` for the binary whose flag we are
+`flag` is used when the keyword is a command-line flag.
+The associated `audit` the command is usually a `ps` command and a `grep` for the binary whose flag we are
 checking:

 ```